 In 2018, we initiated 20 mentoring opportunities between professional writers and emerging writers.
 This creating 20 paid teaching opportunities for experienced, professional writers.
 It also gave opportunities to 20 emerging/emerged writers to develop their craft and to complete a new body of work under the guidance of an experienced mentor.
 We partnered with 12 local arts authorities and libraries to maximize the number of opportunities and funding available for this programme.
 Thanks to the arts offices of Carlow, Clare, Galway, Fingal, Kildare, Leitrim, Limerick, Kilkenny, Mayo, South Dublin, Wexford, and the library service and arts office of Dun Laoghaire Rathdown.
 More info here.

-Professional Development & Networking
+Professional Development & Networking Events

 In 2019, we’ll partner with ILFDublin to deliver a one-day professional development and information day for anyone who organizes literature events, be they writers, festival directors, venue managers, literature organisations, publishers or journal editors.
 More on this soon.